 If you have time, I recommend climbing nearby Makratela hill (3100m) for even better views.
-Then head to the pass, path at this section is well-trodden again.
+Then head to the pass, the path at this section is well-trodden again.

 Nakle-Kholi pass is flat and wide, there is even a pointer showing the direction to Verkhovani.

 Start walking in that direction - path heads to the southwest, you will even see marking from time to time.
 Then comes the tricky part -

 there is a spot where you will need to leave pleasant, slowly descending trail heading to the west and start the sharp descent.

 The place is hard to describe and poorly marked, use GPS or keep in mind that you can’t get too far away from the river valley to the south because you will eventually have to end up there.

 Follow a barely visible trail to the south, it soon becomes obvious again.
 It descends to the river and leads to the abandoned village of Dadikurta.

 Below the village, it turns into a serpentine and descends to the small river, with the forest at the other side.

 Next section is short but may take a while as it’s necessary to cross the stream three times.

 First crossing is doable without getting wet, but the remaining two are not so easy - if you have sandals, I recommend to put them on.
 Finally,